 My PhD was on the ‘Lancashire Dialect Literature – 1746 – 1935’ (from the publication of Tim Bobbin’s ‘Tummus un Meary’ to the death of Allen Clarke).
 One of these days I’ll get round to publishing a full-length book on the subject, but including Yorkshire dialect literature as well.
-The two have lots of similarities, and a Lancastrian living in Yorkshire is ideally suited to execute the task.
-A good project for 2014…..
+The two have lots of similarities, and a Lancastrian who lived in Yorkshire for 25 years is ideally suited to execute the task.
+A good project for 2019…..

 My book ‘Lancashire’s Romantic Radical: the life and writings of Allen Clarke/Teddy Ashton‘ has lots on Lancashire dialect literature generally.
 See my web page Allen Clarke/Teddy Ashton for more on Clarke.

 I give talks on Lancashire (and Yorkshire) dialect literature and I’m interested in how it could be relevant to life today.
 It’s nice to see young Asian kids in Bolton speaking ‘broad Lancashire’.

 This paper is loosely based on a talk given to The Edwin Waugh Society, Rochdale, on November 9th 2016.

 Lancashire saw a remarkable growth in dialect writing during the 19th century, mostly by working class men – and some women.
 They built a huge popular market for their work, amongst both working class and middle class readers, reflecting and reinforcing the very strong sense of regional identity that emerged in Lancashire in the 19th century.